Have you ever checked the box and wondered why a robot couldn’t do something so simple?

 The predictive model analyzes your mouse movements against the sample set of data and decides whether you are human or a bot.

 It’s interesting to note that Google invented an entire virtual machine – essentially a simulated computer inside a computer – just to run that checkbox.

-That virtual machine uses their own language, which they encrypt twice.
+That virtual machine uses its own language, which they encrypt twice.

 This is no simple encryption.
 Normally when you password protect something, you might use a key to decode it.
 Google’s invented language is decoded with a key that is changed by the process of reading the language, and the language also changes as it is read.